Analytics-at-Sauder/Analytics-at-Sauder.github.io/p06_rfm_analysis.md

 ### Monetary

-To calculated the monetary score, the total value of the purchases made by each customer is calculated.
+To calculate the monetary score, the total value of each customer's purchases is calculated.

 ```python